• Email

 5. Teach Effective Strategies

 One of the things that surprised me the most when it came time to help my kids with math was how many of the formulas I remembered.
-Area = length x width.
-Perimeter = length x width x height.
-And, my favorite (that probably isn’t used these days): is/of = %/100.
+Area of a rectangle = length x width.
+Perimeter of a rectangle = 2length + 2width.

 I probably wasn’t impressed at the time I was learning them, but all those formulas I stored in the back of my mind were incredibly useful.

 Formulas aren’t the only types of effective strategies, though.
 You may need to look at entirely different approaches to teaching common math concepts.
-My oldest struggled with multiplying two- and three-digit numbers.
+One of my children struggled with multiplying two- and three-digit numbers.
 Our discovery of the lattice multiplication method made a confusing concept simple for her.

 Don’t be afraid to try different approaches to find the one that makes sense to your student.